 Wood stoves are a good option for those who have ready access to a supply of wood.

 If you live in a heavily wooded area you likely have already thought of this and may have a stove in place.

 Others may live in place that wood is expensive or a city that doesn’t allow wood burning.

 PIONEER Air Conditioner Pioneer Mini Split Heat Pump Minisplit Heatpump 12000 BTU-208/230 V

 Mini split units are likely the best options since they a quiet, low cost to operate, and also cool during the summer.

 The downside to a mini split is the install cost to install and setup.
 Most HVAC companies will charge 2000$-3000$ to install a mini split.

-Unfortunately for most the higher cost of a mini split unit puts it out of reach but it is a nice thing to have.
+Unfortunately for most the higher cost of a mini split unit puts it out of reach but it is a nice thing to have when installed.